 APP: I don’t want anyone to see that and think it represents my work!

 What a conundrum.
 It’s easy to think, “eesh, lighten up already,” but I can see these folks’ points (even though I did make it clear that signing the photos was optional).
-But I guess everyone for whom this was an issue steered clear of the event entirely, because none of the many hundreds who came without a photo expressed any opposition to participating (those I asked said they just hadn’t known about it, or hadn’t had time to print something, etc).
+But I guess everyone for whom this was an issue steered clear of the event entirely, because no participant or visitor to the show expressed any such opposition to participating.

 All that said, I think a show like this would present a host of different interesting questions if at least some of the photographers participating were people whose work is typically seen in galleries and/or bears a significant price tag.
 I may put some energy toward trying to make that happen…

 I don’t want to take all the joy out of it by over-analyzing everything, but anecdotal evidence suggests that more people were excited about the chance to be collected than by the chance to have their photo seen by a few thousand people over two days.
 Some participants came back for a second visit after swapping, and those who found their photos gone when they returned were all thrilled, while all who found their photos still on the wall were disappointed.
 Again, this is very anecdotal, but it left me with the sense that while putting an image in the show was fun for most people, what really gave them a thrill was knowing someone liked their image enough to take it home.